Medieval ecclesiastic historiography: Origins

-The origins of ecclesiastic historiography go back to Eusebius of Caesarea, who is considered its father, and to his immediate successors: Socrates, Sozomenus, Theodoret, and Gelasius, the bishop of Caesarea Maritima.
+The origins of ecclesiastic historiography go back to Eusebius of Caesarea, who is considered its father, and to his immediate successors: Socrates, Sozomen, Theodoret, and Gelasius, the bishop of Caesarea Maritima.
 At first, it was possible to compare the new branch of historiography that was forming to political history, and it was possible to draw an analogy between the battles and treatises of the latter with the themes of persecution and heresy in Eusebius' work.

 Eusebius was the main recognizer of the importance of documents for the development of history while adopting several aspects of Jewish influence in his works.
 The most relevant of these was "succession," which had been created through the thinking of the rabbis and developed with strong Greek influence.

 Another line for ecclesiastic historiographic production was that created by Philip of Side, around 430 A.D.
 His work Christian History began with the origin of the world (explained through the theory of creationism) and included many diverse subjects beyond history, such as geography, the natural sciences, and mathematics.
 However, Philip failed to garner followers and was soon forgotten.

 However, while ascending, ecclesiastic historiography did not end the cycles of other types of historiography.
 Political history, in particular, continued to be developed continuously and was recognized by all the ecclesiastic historians of late antiquity, including Eusebius of Caesarea himself.
 Rufinus' translation of Church History from Greek into Latin is considered the starting point of ecclesiastic writing in the Western Roman Empire, since before this it had been developed only in the Eastern Roman Empire.
 The impact of the translation made by Rufinus was so great that the work became extremely popular.
 It was known that medieval historians such as Gregory of Tours, Beda, and Augustine were familiar with it.